waynegramlich/ROS_Notes/README.md

 is not based on Debian packages.
 Currently, ROS only runs on Ubuntu with Debian packages.
 Thus, Ubuntu Snappy is not compatible with ROS.
 While
-[OSR intends to support Ubuntu Snappy](http://www.osrfoundation.org/ubuntu-ros-apps-on-the-way/), it may take a while to work out all of the issues.
+[OSRF intends to support Ubuntu Snappy](http://www.osrfoundation.org/ubuntu-ros-apps-on-the-way/), it may take a while to work out all of the issues.

 So, for now (Feb2015), that leaves us with the Raspian release.
 Raspian boots just fine on the RasPi2.
 The issue is that